 Best Chromecast Alternatives Android Central 2021

 Google Chromecast remains one of the simplest solutions for wirelessly streaming between devices anywhere there's a reliable Wi-FI signal.
-It works for streaming entertainment at home, making a conference room presentation at work, or as quick way to share videos in the classroom.
-However, if you're solely relying on a Chromecast for wireless streaming in 2020, now may be the perfect time to upgrade.
-We recommend the new and improved NVIDIA Shield TV (2019), which delivers the best Android TV experience along with the wireless functionality and compact design of a Chromecast.
+It works for streaming entertainment at home, making a conference room presentation at work, or as a quick way to share videos in the classroom.
+However, if you're solely relying on a Chromecast for wireless streaming, now may be the perfect time to upgrade.
+We recommend the most recent NVIDIA Shield TV (2019), which delivers the best Android TV experience along with the wireless functionality and compact design of a Chromecast.

-- Best for Alexa Fans: Amazon Fire TV Stick 4K
+- Best for Alexa Fans: Fire TV Stick 4K streaming device

 - Best for business: Airtame

 NVIDIA has owned the Android TV streaming box segment for years with the same NVIDIA Shield TV hardware.
 In 2019, it finally gave us a new look with an upgraded processor that delivers all the features required to keep pace with the newer competition in the streaming space.